QVEU/InDel_Toolkit/README.md

 ## Overview

-Useful scripts for dealing with InDel Data.
+Useful scripts for dealing with sequencing data from insertional and deletional mutational scanning experiments.

 ## Features